YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. parsed-literal::
    /L[ISTEN][(numexpr)]

-where numexpr is in the range 1-5 and specifies the listen queue depth for a listening socket.
+where numexpr specifies the listen queue depth for a listening socket.
+The value will be between 1 and the system-enforced maximum.
 By default, an OPEN or USE with LISTEN immediately sets the listen queue size to 1.
+The listen queue depth specified for a listening socket is limited only by the limit imposed by the OS (previously, an artificial limit of 5 was enforced).

 .. parsed-literal::
    /W[AIT][(timeout)]